Lachie-King24/holbertonschool-shell/basics/README.md

 11-lists is a script that once run, will list all contents of the current, parent, and boot directories, in that order

 12-file_type is a script that once run, will print the contents of iamafile from tmp

+13-symbolic_link is a script that once run, will create a symbolic link to /bin/ls named __ls__